aleks-kudriavtsev/hackaging_theories/README.md

   from checkpoint annotations using the fallback model specified by `--registry-model` and the timeout in `--registry-request-timeout`.

+**Two-pass consolidation**

+After the initial `generate_grouping` prompts finish, the script runs a gpt-5-mini consolidation pass over the chunked group summaries.
+The assistant reasons about which top-level groups should share a parent and emits a merge plan without touching article assignments.
+The resulting hierarchy flows into the refinement step and every decision—suggested merges, created parents, skipped references—is captured in the output JSON under `ontology.consolidated.metadata` and mirrored in the reconciliation notes so downstream tooling can audit both LLM passes when replaying cached responses.

 **Parallelism and staging tips**

 Set `OPENAI_API_KEY` unless you feed a cached `--llm-response`.
 Large corpora